Kimberly Bonds Grocher, LCSW, CPC

 How much time energy do you invest in the activities that you find engaging versus the ones you dread?

-Find a way to make more time for 1-2 activities/situation/people that you noticed bring you joy in the next 3 days.
+Find a way to make more time for 1-2 activities/situations/people that you noticed bring you joy in the next 3 days.

 Taking the time to reconnect and build a healthier relationship with you is not being selfish, self-centered, or narcissistic.
 In fact, it can actually improve your relationships and help you show up as your best self in all areas of your life.

-If you’re interested in learning more about building a healthy relationship with yourself and the impact it can have on your life visit my website or email me at firstname.lastname@example.org.
+If you’re interested in learning more about building a healthy relationship with yourself and the impact it can have on your life visit my website.